joshnichols-lang/Mentat/replit.md

 # 1fox

 ## Overview
-1fox is an AI-powered cryptocurrency trading terminal for the Hyperliquid perpetual futures exchange.
+1fox is an AI-powered cryptocurrency trading terminal for perpetual futures trading across multiple exchanges.
 It allows users to interact with an AI trading agent, "Mr. Fox," using natural language for automated strategy execution.
-The application features a "Fantastic Mr. Fox" newspaper-themed interface, real-time market data, portfolio tracking, and comprehensive trading controls.
+The application features a "Fantastic Mr. Fox" newspaper-themed interface, real-time market data, portfolio tracking, and comprehensive trading controls across **Hyperliquid** (original) and **Orderly Network** (fully integrated).
 The project's vision is to provide a professional AI trading experience, prioritizing Sharpe ratio maximization through optimal sizing, entries, exits, and continuous risk management, delivered as a multi-tenant SaaS.

 ## User Preferences
 Preferred communication style: Simple, everyday language.